infecsean/Obsidian-Cloud/School Notes/Life/Game Dev/Projects/CAS/Story/Storyline/Storyline V2.md

 	- SEP - Student Excellence Program
 	- [therealcollegeboard](https://www.therealcollegeboard.org/finance)
 	- APP - Academic Precedence Program
+- Procedurally generated exams - Equality, have all the students compete at an equal level

 - 3 Levels
 	- Apparent Truth (Similar to statistics, choosing ==marketable information== that is crucial to consumers, then ensuring it at all ==costs==, often bad ones)